-Are chromium supplements helpful in lowering blood sugar levels?April 9th, 2014 in Health /
+Are chromium supplements helpful in lowering blood sugar levels?April 9, 2014 in Medicine & Health / Health

 Approximately 26 percent of the U.S. population has impaired fasting glucose, which is a predisposition for developing type 2 diabetes, and chromium supplementation has been suggested as a method that may help control and prevent the disease.